mikebranstein/terraform-workshop-instructions/src/chapters/chapter3.md

     <b>Exercise</b>: Generalizing modules
 </h4>

+Before we begin, clean up your `c:\terraform` fodler by removing the following files/folders:
+- .terraform folder (use VS Code to delete it)
+- terraform.tfstate file
+- terraform.tfstate.backup file

-The first thing we need to do here is create a new folder in your `C:\terraform` folder.
+Create a new folder in your `C:\terraform` folder.
 We are going to call this folder `_modules`.

 Next, create a sub-folder in `_modules` called `standard_application`.